cMurschall/tagging-dashboard/README.md

 This will create a `de.hs-harz.fahrsimulator-tagger.streamDeckPlugin` file that can be installed in the Streamdeck software by a simple double click.

-if you plan to develop the plugin further, you can should first link the output directory to the Streamdeck plugin
+if you plan to develop the plugin further, you should first link the output directory to the Streamdeck plugin
 folder:

 ```powershell